(Including recommendations for use in hilly Sheffield)

 11. What Accessories do I need?

-Actually in our view these are essentials: Go for a bike all kitted out with a rear pannier rack, mudguards, a strong stand and ideally with good fitted LED lights, powered by the main power battery or sometimes a front wheel dynamo.
+Actually in our view these are essentials: Go for a bike all kitted out with a rear pannier rack, mudguards, a strong centre or side stand and ideally with good fitted LED lights, powered by the main power battery or sometimes a front wheel dynamo.
 If these items are absent on your chosen model get some fitted at purchase, and get a pannier or two to go on the rear rack to make carrying stuff convenient, much safer than in a backpack.

 12. How do I keep it secure?